Food always tastes better outdoors, but when it’s eaten beneath a twinkling canopy of stars in the outback, it’s truly unforgettable.

 Other AT favourite places to eat at Ayers Rock Resort include café-restaurant Geckos, the friendly Pioneer BBQ and Bar at the Outback Pioneer Hotel and Lodge and Arnguli Grill at Desert Gardens – a lovely, contemporary menu using modern ingredients and unpretentious recipes.

-And if you are lucky enough to get your timing right, you could be visiting during one of Indigenous celebrity chef Mark Olive’s Uluru Feastival.
+If you are lucky enough to get your timing right, you could be visiting during one of Indigenous celebrity chef Mark Olive’s Uluru Feastival.